Chapter 6: Syntax

 that vs which

 How can you tell a relative clause like in (7) apart from a clausal complement of a noun like in (6)?
 One difference is the appearance of relative pronouns (who, where, when, why, which), which never occur in the (non-question) complements of nouns.
-Another difference is that like content questions, relative clauses always have a gap in them; just like with content questions, the gap can correspond to a subject, an object, or another position in the clause.
+Another difference is that like content questions, relative clauses always have a gap in them.
+Just like with content questions, the gap in a relative clause can correspond to a subject, an object, or another position in the clause.
 Unlike content questions, though, the gap isn’t something you’re asking about, it’s something that can be filled by the noun you’re modifying.
 So the noun phrases in (7) could be (awkwardly) rephrased as “someone such that they keep squirrels as pets“, “the cookies (such that) my brother made those cookies“, “the park such that she walked in the park“, with the phrase filling the gap underlined.

 Because they behave in a parallel way, we can give a parallel analysis of relative clauses and content questions: just as content questions in English require Content Word Fronting (in both main and embedded clauses), relative clauses require what we can call Relative Fronting: